Alexei Pakhomov: Children's book illustrations

-Though Pakhomov made several colorful, monumental easel paintings, he was first and foremost a graphic artist, renowned for his huge contribution to the illustration of children's books.
-The warm glow of his idyllic childhood years found its way into images of peasant children, whose simple lives he depicted with masterful ease.
-In the 1920s, he made trips to Young Pioneer summer camps to study children and their special plasticity and expression in natural surroundings.
-Soviet illustrators virtually revolutionized the approach to children's book illustration.
-The images of the past were replaced with dynamic, colorful, and emotional pictures that lived in the text instead of accompanying them.
-At the same time, fonts and covers were also reconsidered and redesigned.
+Pakhomov was a graphic artist known for his contributions to children's book illustrations.
+While he also created some colorful, renowned easel paintings, his primary focus was on depicting picturesque childhood scenes of peasant children.
+In the 1920s, Pakhomov conducted trips to Young Pioneer summer camps, where he studied children's special plasticity and expressions in natural surroundings.

+During this period, Soviet illustrators changed their approach to children's book illustrations, replacing traditional images with dynamic, colorful, and emotionally engaging pictures that integrated with the text rather than merely accompanying it.
+Additionally, they reimagined fonts and book covers.

-Pakhomov co-founded the Artists' Society in 1926.
-He participated in all of the society's exhibitions until 1931.
-Pakhomov's work reached Japan in 1927, when his work was put up at an exhibition of Soviet art in Osaka.
-Shortly after that, he began working with the magazines Chizh and Ezh.
-He also made illustrations for E. L. Schwartz's, S. Marshak's, and G. Krutov's children's books.
+In 1926, Pakhomov co-founded the Artists' Society and actively participated in their exhibitions until 1931.
+His work gained international recognition when it was displayed at a Soviet art exhibition in Osaka, Japan, in 1927.
+Subsequently, he collaborated with magazines such as Chizh and Ezh, as well as authors like E. L. Schwartz, S. Marshak, and G. Krutov, creating illustrations for their children's books.

 Response to criticism

-In the first half of the 1930s, Pakhomov found himself in a difficult situation given the narrowing official view of art and the Soviet campaign against "formalism".
-His paintings, in which half-naked, young men and women tan in the sun, were the object of severe criticism.
+In the first half of the 1930s, Pakhomov found himself in a difficult situation given the Soviet Union's narrowing official view of art and campaign against "formalism".
+His paintings, in which half-naked young men and women tan in the sun, were the object of severe criticism.
 The artist had to choose whether to give up his professional principles or some parts of his art.
 He chose the latter, concentrating on graphic work and limiting himself even more by almost completely giving up color in his illustrations.